Drayton McLane: Volunteer activities

 His past civic duties include: chairman of the board of trustees of Baylor Scott and White Healthcare; chairman of Scott and White Healthcare's board of trustees; VP of the executive board of Boy Scouts of America; chairman of United Way of the Texas Gulf Coast's Pacesetter Campaign; member—Children's Miracle Network's national board of governors; chairman of the board—Children's Miracle Network; member—Texas State Board of Mental Health and Mental Retardation; chairman of the board of trustees—Baylor University; chairman of the board of regents of Baylor University; member of the Greater Houston Partnership; chairman of Temple (Texas) Chamber of Commerce; and trustee—South Texas College of Law.
 In the religious community of Temple, Texas, he has served as the chairman of the deacon board of First Baptist Church.

 He is a major benefactor of both Baylor University, where the McLane Student Life Center, the acclaimed McLane carillons, and McLane Stadium are named in his honor, and the University of Mary Hardin-Baylor (UMHB) in Belton, Texas, where McLane Hall honors him.
 He sponsors the McLane Lectures at UMHB, bringing to campus such notables as former President George H. W. Bush, Honorable Sean O'Keefe (former NASA administrator and current chancellor of Louisiana State University), and Barbara Bush, the former first lady of the US.

 In 2005, Scott and White Memorial Hospital in Temple honored Drayton and his wife by creating the Elizabeth and Drayton McLane Jr. Chair in Health and Wellness, a new endowed chair that is a joint appointment between the hospital and the Texas A&M University Health Science Center College of Medicine.

 In April 2020, Governor Greg Abbott named McLane to the Strike Force to Open Texas – a group "tasked with finding safe and effective ways to slowly reopen the state" amid the COVID-19 pandemic.

 Political activity

 McLane contributed $61,200 to Donald Trump's 2020 presidential campaign.

 McLane Stadium

 Baylor University announced in December 2013 that it would name its new football stadium McLane Stadium after "one of the most distinguished and generous alumni families in Baylor University history."

+Michigan State University named its baseball stadium, McLane Stadium, after him.